 What is Amazon S3?

 Amazon S3 is a web-based cloud storage service that is ideal for backing up or archiving data.
 It is a storage platform that can be used to store and access data from anywhere.
-S3 is a pay-as-you-go, scalable storage solution that can accommodate growth without compromising on reliability or performance.
+Amazon S3 is a pay-as-you-go, scalable storage solution that can accommodate growth without compromising on reliability or performance.

 What is Amazon EC2?

 Amazon Elastic Compute Cloud (Amazon EC2) is a scalable virtual machine that provides individuals and organizations with access to cloud-based RAM, CPU, etc. to manage large amounts of data.
 Data is managed on the cloud, so on-premise hardware resources aren’t over tasked.

 Amazon Relational Database Service (RDS) allows users to create and operate scalable relational databases within the cloud.
 This provides a database solution that is both secure and affordable.
 Currently, AWS offers six database engines to use; Microsoft SQL, PostgreSQL, MySQL, Oracle, MariaDB, and Amazon Aurora.
 Additionally, users can choose to replicate or migrate their existing database to Amazon RDS.

 Amazon CloudFront is a global content delivery network (CDN) service.
 CloudFront users can distribute video, APIs, documents and a variety of other data, while maintaining high transfer speeds and low latency.

 Amazon Virtual Private Cloud (VPC) allows for a logical division between the public cloud and the defined virtual network of the private cloud.
 The VPC allows users network control over a network environment.
 It enables the ability to configure network gateways, create subnets and select specific IP address ranges.
 VPC can provide enhanced security, data control, and flexibility to your cloud service activities.